 Ignorance is the third barrier to healing grace.
 Not realizing that God's will is for every person to be a whole person is problematic for many people.
 They are unaware that we are wonderfully and fearfully made.
 We are made in the image and likeness of God.
 God does not make junk.
 They also forget the loving nature of God and the fact that God has sent us a healing Messiah in Christ Jesus (Isaiah 53:4-10; 61; Luke 4:18-20; 1 Peter 2:24-25; Matthew 8:16-17; Psalm 103).

 In Luke 5:14, a leper comes to Jesus to be cleansed of his leprosy.
-He believes that God's healing power is available to Jesus to make him clean, but is ignorant of Jesus' willingness to heal him.
-He displays his ignorance in this statement: "If you are willing, you can make me clean" (Luke 5:14).
-It is clear that he does not know Jesus, or his threefold ministry of preaching, teaching, and healing.
-He did not know that Jesus is anointed to heal all who are oppressed of the devil (Acts 10:38).
+He believes that God's healing power is available to Jesus to make him clean, but weavers in his faith concerning Jesus' willingness to heal him.
+He says: "If you are willing, you can make me clean" (Luke 5:14).
+He did not know that God had anointed Jesus to heal all who are oppressed of the devil (Acts 10:38).
 As God's Messiah, Jesus came to preach the gospel of salvation, to teach about the love, mercy, and grace of God, and to heal the brokenhearted, cast out demons, cleanse the lepers, and even to raise the dead (Isaiah 61; Luke 4:18-20).

 In my next Healing Moment, I will discuss the other four obstacles to healing grace.

-To learn more about healing, check out two of my books in FaithWriters Book Store or on my website www.JohnAndGloriaPennMinistry.com, or on Amazon.com
+To learn more about healing, check out my books in FaithWriters Book Store or on my website www.JohnAndGloriaPennMinistry.com, or on Amazon.com